jpbrnz/foxyjot/README.md

 6. Start creating!

-NOTE: In Settings and database panel you can load content to get started.
+NOTE: In Settings and database panel you can load demo content to get started.

 Lead Generation: The leadGen template includes a form that posts leads to Firebase and from there you can export import to SFDC, or zap a sync between the leads reference in db and salesforce, or other CRM tools.
 Easily extend, or decrease the number of fields and specific fields required to submit the form.
+Track requests based on url of page.

+Google Tag Manager - To add tag manager tracking go to index.html file and update the tag manager ID (e.g. GTM-XXXXXXX).
+In order to track each page view setup a change history trigger and Google Analytics tag.
+If you have not done so already, create a Tag Manager account and Analytics account.

-To customize the core theme, simply update the colors in main.js file here:
+To customize the theme, simply update Vuetify's theme using the colors in main.js file here:

 ```bash
 Vue.use(Vuetify, {